Overlord-1/krishiseva/README.md

 ## Requirements

-Before running the AI model, ensure you have the following libraries installed:
+Before running the app, ensure you have the following libraries installed:

 - Flask: 3.0.3
 - NumPy: 1.24.3